 The scent of sausages sizzling on a hot barbeque is one of my favourite smells.
 Which is odd, given I am a vegetarian.
 It also makes trips to Bunnings a continual ethical dilemma.
 How can I be so drawn to the smell of something that I am repulsed by?

 I should qualify my vegetable bias.
 I am not, by strict definition, a vegetarian.
-I eat from the sea and so therefore I am best labelled a pescatarian.
+I eat from the sea and so, therefore, I am best labeled a pescatarian.
 I haven’t eaten meat in over 15 years and I’m confident I’ll never eat it again.

 Take for example ethical consumerism.
 Where possible I buy Fair Trade goods as I feel strongly about supporting local farmers and communities.
 But I don’t apply the same level of scrutiny to where I buy my kids’ clothes.
 I am sure I regularly choose cost over ethics because I don’t seek to find out if the clothes have been manufactured in a Bangladeshi sweatshop in unsafe conditions.
 Why?
 I can’t really answer it.
 Perhaps I don’t want to know.